Specialist Designer Craftsman in Jewellery : Our Ethical Policies

 Making and Cleaning

-From the time the raw materials arrive on a jewellers desk, further scope for ethical lapses arise when items are actually being made.
+From the time the raw materials arrive on a jewellers bench, further scope for ethical lapses arise when items are actually being made.
 A low quantity, but varied array of potentially hazardous chemicals are used for shaping, refining, connecting and cleaning the metals.
-We take upmost care of the people used in the preparation phase - and all of our work is conducted in the UK.
-All health and Safety laws are strictly adhered to, all of our chemicals properly handled and disposed of.

 There are many facets to ethical jewellery making, and I always try my best to satisfy even the most active conscience, if you have any specific concerns please do not hesitate to contact me.